Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'information security management1 practice?
+### What is the purpose of the Information Security Management practice?

-- [ ] To ensure that accurate and reliable information about the configuration of services is available when and where it is needed.
+- [x] To protect the information needed by the organization to conduct its business.
 - [ ] To observe services and service components.
-- [x] To protect the information needed by the organization to conduct its business.
+- [ ] To ensure that accurate and reliable information about the configuration of services is available when and where it is needed.
 - [ ] To plan and manage the full lifecycle of all IT assets.

 **[⬆ Back to Top](#table-of-contents)**